 - Cash inflows and outflows: net cash flow

 - Incomes and expenses: net income

 - Capital gains and capital losses: net change in the market value of assets and liabilities

-These categories are recorded more carefully in other accounting documents than the balance sheet, but we will focus on their relationship with the balance sheet.
+These categories are recorded more carefully in other accounting documents than the balance sheet, but this section focuses on their relation to the balance sheet.

 Net Cash Flow

 If the cash inflows are greater than the cash outflows, monetary assets held by an economic unit go up.
-The economic unit can use them to buy assets or pledge them to leverage.
+The economic unit can use them to buy assets or pledge them to leverage its balance sheet (see Post 7).
 If net cash flow is negative, then monetary-asset holdings fall and the economic unit may have to go further into debt to pay some of its expenses.